skip to main content

 Should young people make a will?

-It's unlikely young people in Ireland have 'making a Will' as a priority in their lives.
-Only around one third of Irish adults have made a formal Will, meaning most people don't have one.
+It's unlikely young people in Ireland have 'making a will' as a priority in their lives.
+Only around one third of Irish adults have made a formal will, meaning most people don't have one.

-Business • 2 hrs
+Business • 13 Sep

 David Malone, ILCU CEO, said that teaching a record loan book of €6.24 billion is a major milestone